Original air date: 4/27/2003

 - Relative Error: Lisa thinks Luke and Clara are a couple.
 Turns out they're brother and sister.

 - "Risk"-Style Map: Homer has one for his planning against the beavers.

-- Rule of Three: When Lisa first meets Clara, she sees the latter's name written on three spots.
+- When Lisa first meets Clara, she sees the latter's name written on three spots.

 - Take That!: Homer and Bart give a Spit Take when the Native American who gave them a drink says it's Fresca.

-- Tempting Fate: Homer says that, if he can make his own clothes, he can make a song.
+- Homer says that, if he can make his own clothes, he can make a song.
 He then walks away and his pants rip apart.

-- What the Hell, Hero?: Luke calls Lisa despicable for what she did to Clara and Clara tries to give Lisa a speech about how there's more important things than boys, only to see Bart.
+- What the Hell, Hero?: Luke calls Lisa despicable for what she did to Clara.
+Clara also tries to give Lisa a speech about how there's more important things than boys, only to see Bart and hit on him.